microsoft/finops-toolkit/docs/_reporting/hubs/README.md

 ## 🌟 Benefits

+- Report on cost and usage across multiple accounts and subscriptions in separate tenants.
+- Run advanced analytical queries and report on year over year cost trends in seconds.
+- Report on negotiated and commitment discount savings for EA billing accounts and MCA billing profiles.
+- Full alignment with the [FinOps Open Cost and Usage Specification (FOCUS)](../../_docs/focus/README.md).
 - Clean up duplicated data in daily Cost Management exports (and save money on storage).
 - Convert exported data to parquet for faster data access.
-- Connect Power BI to subscriptions, resource groups, and other scopes.
+- Extensible via standard Data Factory and Power BI capabilities to integrate business or other providers cost data.
-- Connect Power BI to Azure Government and Azure China.
+- Connect Power BI to Azure Government and Azure China¹.
-- Connect Power BI to Microsoft Online Services Agreement (MOSA) subscriptions<sup>1</sup>.
+- Connect Power BI to Microsoft Online Services Agreement (MOSA) subscriptions¹.
-- Report on multiple subscriptions, resource groups, or billing accounts.
-- Streamlined deployment and management with PowerShell.
-- Full alignment with the [FinOps Open Cost and Usage Specification (FOCUS)](../../_docs/focus/README.md).
-- _Coming soon: Ingest data from subscriptions in multiple tenants into a single storage account<sup>2</sup>._
-- _Coming soon: Ingest data into Azure Data Explorer._

-_<sup>1) MOSA (or PAYG) subscriptions are only supported in FinOps hubs 0.1.x.
-FinOps hubs 0.2 requires FOCUS cost data from Cost Management exports, which are not supported for MOSA subscriptions.
-Please contact support about transitioning to a Microsoft Customer Agreement account.</sup>_
+_<sup>1) Azure Government, Azure China, and MOSA (or PAYG) subscriptions are only supported in FinOps hubs 0.1.1.
+FinOps hubs 0.2+ requires FOCUS cost data from Cost Management exports, which is not yet available.</sup>_

-_<sup>2) EA billing scopes can be exported to any tenant today.
-Simply sign in to that tenant with an account that has access to the billing scope and target storage account to configure exports.
-Non-billing scopes (subscriptions, management groups, and resource groups) and all MCA scopes are only supported in the tenant they exist in today but will be supported via a "remote hubs" feature in a future FinOps hubs release.</sup>_

 <br>